 As of June 17, 2020, there are no events taking place at Market Square until further notice.
 Check the official Market Square webpage for the most up-to-date information.

 Whether for a fiesta or Independence Day, you can count on Market Square to throw a good party.
 For three or four days extending around the Fourth of July, the historic square on Commerce Street plays host to musical acts, dancers, arts and crafts vendors, restaurateurs, and more.

 The largest Mexican market in the U.S., El Mercado, extends for three blocks near San Antonio's city center.
 This celebration remains a favorite among locals before the fireworks show.

 The newest San Antonio Fourth of July celebration, inaugurated in 2017, takes place on the grounds of the historic Pearl Brewery, one of the city's trendiest restaurant, retail, and residential developments.
 This music-centric gathering hosts local and regional artists, with picnic fare provided by the neighborhood eateries.

-The Fourth of July picnic at Sea World includes an all-you-can-eat chef-prepared dinner and reserved seating at Ski Stadium for the dazzling fireworks show.
+The 4th of July picnic at Sea World includes an all-you-can-eat chef-prepared dinner and reserved seating at Ski Stadium for the dazzling fireworks show.

 The buffet includes backyard favorites such as barbecued ribs, chicken, and hot dogs; family-favorite sides including corn on the cob, Beanie Weenies, and mac and cheese, and an assortment of freshly baked desserts.